 Cowell-Purisima Trail, just south of Half Moon Bay, is a 3.6-mile gently graded path that winds along bluffs where farmland meets the Pacific Ocean.
 It’s a part of the California Coastal Trail, which will one day span the entire length of the state.
+This area contains both beach and coastal scrub ecosystems.
 Keep your eyes open for harbor seals, pelicans, hawks and wildflowers along your way.
+Learn more about the natural features of the area »

 Parking is available at both the northern and southern trailheads.
 Cowell Ranch Beach may be accessed from a stairway located a half mile from the northern parking lot—the beach and northern parking lot are managed by California State Parks.
 All other beach access from Cowell-Purisima Trail is prohibited to protect sensitive marine mammals, including harbor seals.
 Poison oak, ticks, and other hazards are common in off-trail areas.